JakeSteam/Notes/identity.md

 > Money ain't a measure of success.

 We are all on multiple overlapping and contradicting "paths".
 Focusing on one might mean helping another, or it may mean sabotaging it.
-By trying to define how I identify myself, and the stages involved in these definitions, perhaps the awareness will help avoid self-sabotage.
+By defining how I identify myself, and the achievements along these paths, perhaps the awareness will help avoid self-sabotage.
 Or perhaps not.

 ## Identities

-*Total: 15.5/30*
+*Total from all 6: 15.5/30*

 ### Android Engineer (4/5)